gangrel2321/gangrel2321.github.io/_posts/2022-08-06-valorant-analytics-2.md

 ---
 layout: post
-title: A data science approach to choosing a Valorant team comp (Part 1)
+title: A data science approach to choosing a Valorant team comp (Part 2)
-subtitle: Cleaning and clustering our data for easy analysis and visualization
+subtitle: Applying statistics to determine the best agents in Valorant
 ---